helidon-io/helidon-labs/hols/oci-basic-setup/README.md

     ```shell
     ~/helidon-labs/hols/oci-basic-setup/update_config_values.sh ~/oci-mp
     ```
-    Invoking this script will perform the following:
+    Invoking this script performs the following:
     1. Updates the `~/oci-mp/server/src/main/resources/application.yaml` config file to set up a Helidon feature that sends Helidon generated metrics to the OCI monitoring service.
        1. compartmentId - The Compartment OCID used for this demo.
        2. namespace - This can be any string but for this demo, will be set to `helidon_metrics`.